 Your credit report contains a wealth of information about your credit accounts.
 With certain accounts, your creditors may add a comment regarding the status of the account.
 Reading over your credit report, you might notice some closed accounts have a comment that states "account closed at grantor's request" or "closed by grantor."

-The credit grantor is another term used to describe your credit card issuer, the company has granted credit to you.
+The credit grantor is another term used to describe your credit card issuer or the company that has granted some form of credit to you.

 As your credit grantor, the credit card issuer can make a lot of decisions about your account as outlined in your credit card agreement.
 They can raise or lower your credit limit and your interest rate.
-They can charge fees to your account for certain transactions and as a penalty for certain actions on your part.
-And, your credit grantor can close your credit card account, sometimes without even warning you first.
+They can charge fees to your account for certain transactions, and they can charge fees as a penalty if you're late with a payment.
+However, your credit grantor can also close your credit card account, sometimes without warning.

 Why "Closed By Grantor" Might Appear on Your Credit Report

 Credit bureaus are required to include only accurate information on your credit report.
-If it's not true that your credit card issuer closed your account and you were the one who requested that your account to be closed, you can dispute the credit report entry.
-Include a copy of your credit card close request and certified mailing or return receipt that proves the creditor got your request.
+If, for example, your credit report reads that a credit card issuer closed your account, but in fact, you were the one who requested the account to be closed, you can dispute the credit report entry.
+Include a copy of your credit card close request and the return receipt from the certified mailing proving the creditor received your request.

 Will the Comment Affect Your Credit Score?

 You may be worried about how a comment indicating your credit grantor closed the account will affect your credit score.
-After all, your credit score is one of the most important numbers of your life.
-Having a good credit score is critical to having your credit card and loan applications approved.
+After all, having a good credit score is critical to having your credit card and other applications approved.

-Often, creditors check credit scores because it's a faster way to approve applications.
-Even if a creditor reviews your credit report, they likely won't hold it against you that your account was closed by the credit grantor, especially if the rest of your credit report contains positive information.
+Often, prospective creditors check credit scores rather than reviewing your credit report because it's a faster way to approve applications.
+A comment that your account was closed by the credit grantor may go unnoticed.
+Even so, it typically won't count against you, especially if the rest of your credit report contains positive information.

-However, your credit score could be affected by a closed credit card if you still have the balance on the credit card or your other credit cards or if it was your only credit card.
-If the account was closed because of late payments, the late payments (not the "account closed" comment) will affect your credit score.
+Your credit score could be affected by a closed credit card if you still have the balance on the credit card or if your other credit cards have balances.
+An account closure could also affect your score if the card was your only credit card.
+If the account was closed because of late payments, the late payments would also affect your credit score.